 Nationals from all countries except the Maldives, Seychelles, and Singapore are eligible to apply for an ETA Sri Lanka online.
 This can be done from your smartphone, tablet or personal computer and requires no more than 10 minutes to complete a simple online form.

 There are a number of countries whose citizens do not qualify for a visa on arrival to Sri Lanka, also known as VOA.
-Nevertheless, these citizens are eligible to apply for a Sri Lanka ETA, also known as an eVisa Sri Lanka.
+Nevertheless, these citizens are eligible to apply for a Sri Lanka Electronic Travel Authorization.
 This is a much more practical way to gain entry into the island country:

 - The Democratic Republic of Congo